VisalDataU/Customer-Churn-Prediction-in-Telco-Company/README.md

 ### Project Structure
 1. Build a machine learning model
+  - asdasd
-2. Create an API for the final model
+3. Create an API for the final model using FLASK